opsview/plugnpy/README.md

 To simplify calls to the cache manager, **plugnpy** provides a helper utility method **get_via_cachemanager**, this will create the cache manager client and call the **get_data** and **set_data** methods as required.

-This method expects five parameters:
+This method expects the following parameters:
 * no_cachemanager: True if cache manager is not required, False otherwise.
 * key: The key to store the data under.
+* ttl: The Time To Live, number of seconds the data is valid for in the cache manager.
 * func: The function to retrieve the data, if the data is not in the cache manager.
 * args: The arguments to pass to the user's data retrieval function.
 * kwargs: The keyword arguments to pass to the user's data retrieval function.